Now the media coverage of ABCP retail investors has become a bit of a frenzy.

 Financial Post, Thursday, March 20, 2008

-news Investors face a Catch-22
+Investors face a Catch-22

 Owners with frozen savings can lose money -- or spend money